In this article

 - open View full track info from the Track pane

-The Track Info editor will display Edit X tracks.
-If selected tracks contain different data in the same field, that field will show as Mixed.
+The Track Info editor will show Edit X tracks.
+If selected tracks contain different data in the same field, that field will display as Mixed.

-Be careful when editing in bulk.
-Metadata edits cannot be undone, and using Edit All may overwrite existing metadata.
+Be careful when editing in bulk - metadata edits cannot be undone, and editing all tracks may overwrite existing metadata.

 The Track Info editor includes several tabs, each with a different purpose.